VulcanJS/vulcan-next/docs/features.md

 We strive to unify testing patterns between Cypress and Jest where it makes sense.

-First, we add Cypress queries in React Testing, and [React Testing queries into Cypress](https://github.com/testing-library/cypress-testing-library), so you can fetch elements with similar patterns.
+First, add [React Testing queries into Cypress](https://github.com/testing-library/cypress-testing-library), so you can fetch elements with similar patterns.
+Check [React Testing docs for example of the reverse approach ](https://testing-library.com/docs/react-testing-library/setup#add-custom-queries) (data-cy in React Testing).

 Then, we unify coverage computation.